jakey-wan-kenobi/angular-sass-uirouter-browsersync-seed/README.md

 ### Run the Application

-We have preconfigured the project with a simple development web server.
-The simplest way to start this server is:
+Instead of http-server used by the original angular-seed, this project uses BrowserSync.
+To start the server and launch your browser, simply use from the project's root:

 ```
 npm start
 ```

-Now browse to the app at `http://localhost:8000/app/index.html`.
+A browser will automatically launch.
+Saving files should

 ## Directory Layout

 ```
 app/                    --> all of the source files for the application
+  css/                  --> stylesheets will output here on save of .scss file
     app.css             --> default stylesheet
+    app.min.css         --> minified css (this will only appear after saving your .scss file)
   components/           --> all app specific modules
     version/              --> version related components
       version.js                 --> version module declaration and basic "version" value service